Exchanging information related to child protection and wellbeing

 About exchanging information

-This chapter provides guidance about how information can be shared in relation to the safety, welfare and wellbeing of a child or young person under the Act.
+This chapter provides guidance about how information can be shared in relation to the safety, welfare and wellbeing of a child or young person under the Children and Young Persons (Care and Protection) Act 1998 (the Act).
 The care and protection of children and young people is dependent upon shared information and access to accurate, relevant information will assist organisations working with children and young people to assess risks, make decisions and identify and deliver appropriate services.

 The legal framework for information exchange allows organisations to share information relating to the safety, welfare or wellbeing of children or young people without consent.